This article was previously published on January 19, 2021 and updated for comprehensiveness and accuracy.

 • Adjust the alarms on your CO detectors to ensure that they’re loud enough for you to hear no matter where you are in the house.

-Avoid Placing Carbon Monoxide Detectors in these Areas
+Avoid These Locations for Carbon Monoxide Detectors

 • Anywhere that’s subjected to direct sunlight.
 High temperatures trigger detectors, leading to false alarms.